SamWickershamBryant/ML-project/README.md

 <Expand the section with few sentences for the *Project Progress* assignment submission>
 * Using Body Signals, can a model be created that can predict if a person used to be a drinker or not.
 * What is the benchmark you are using.
 Why?
-We are using this code as our benchmark. [code](https://www.kaggle.com/code/raman209/prediction-of-drinkers-using-body-signals) .
+We are using this code as our benchmark [code](https://www.kaggle.com/code/raman209/prediction-of-drinkers-using-body-signals) .
 This code is very basic and the XGBoost model to acheive accuracy.
 We are using this as our benchmark because we want to see if we can add features to improve the accuracy.
 We will also try out other Machine learning models to reach a higher accuracy.
 * Where does the data come from, what are its characteristics?
 Include informal success measures (e.g. accuracy on cross-validated data, without specifying ROC or precision/recall etc) that you planned to use.